Land Surveying and Geomatics

 Land Surveying and Geomatics students will:

-- Understand the fundamentals of land surveying;
+- Understand the fundamentals of land surveying and the importance of record research;

 - Develop spreadsheets and utilize other relevant computer programs (CAD and industry specific software programs) to provide accurate surveying analytics;